LuanRoger/GlobalStrings/README.md

 # Exemples
 - You can see the simple implementation example on the [top of the README](#simple-example)
-- See also the sample project by [clicking here](https://github.com/LuanRoger/GlobalStrings/tree/main/GlobalStrings.Sample)
+- See also the sample project created in WinForms by [clicking here](https://github.com/LuanRoger/GlobalStrings/tree/main/GlobalStrings.Sample)